IEE Research Seed Funding Program

 UCSB faculty focusing on areas like electronics and materials, computer science including AI/machine learning, policy and assessment, and in emerging fields like Quantum science will support and drive the interdisciplinary themes of the Institute.

-Applications are due August 1, 2019.
+Applications are due Friday, August 7th.
 These awards can support direct costs of up to $50,000 over a period of 12 months.
 Multiple grants will be awarded.
-The anticipated award start date for this first round is October 1, 2019.
+The anticipated award start date for each round is October 1.

 Ladder faculty members of all ranks are eligible to submit proposals provided the research focuses on an energy efficiency related topic.
 Graduate students are not eligible to apply.